Places we Protect

 The Escondido Creek Conservation Area

 Family Stations, 2010: TECC facilitated the preservation of 119 acres along Harmony Grove Road by purchasing the Family Stations property and transferring it to the County of San Diego.
 The Family Stations property creates an important habitat link from University Heights in the North to the Elfin Forest Recreational Reserve.

-Olivenhain Reservoir Project, 1994: As mitigation for the impacts of dam construction, TECC successfully lobbied OMWD to place a conservation easement over 117 acres of wetland habitat along Escondido Creek.
-As mitigation for the construction of pipelines associated with the dam, TECC proposed and championed the “Small Parcel Corridor”, a string of parcels at risk for development connecting valuable habitat along Escondido Creek to preserved lands in Carlsbad.
+Olivenhain Reservoir Project, 1994: As mitigation for the impacts of dam construction, TECC successfully lobbied the Olivenhain Municipal Water District to place a conservation easement over 117 acres of wetland habitat along Escondido Creek.
+As mitigation for the construction of pipelines associated with the dam, TECC proposed and championed creation of the “Small Parcel Corridor” a string of parcels at risk of development but connecting valuable habitat along Escondido Creek to preserved lands in Carlsbad.
 Federal and State wildlife agencies and OMWD agreed with the concept, and eventually 104 acres were preserved.
 Although OMWD could have met its mitigation requirements with the purchase of one larger parcel, it agreed to the added expense of several smaller acquisitions.
 This extra effort insured that open spaces in Carlsbad, in danger of becoming “islands of extinction,” would remain connected to the larger preserved lands along Escondido Creek, greatly increasing their value as wildlife habitat.

-Santa Fe Creek Development, 1992: Strong advocacy by TECC during the planning process for this 200 acre project resulted in 145 acres of dedicated open space – up from 40 acres in the original proposal.
+Santa Fe Creek Development, 1992: Strong advocacy by TECC during the planning process for this 200-acre project resulted in 145 acres of dedicated open space – up from 40 acres in the original proposal.